Poems, Chiefly in the Scottish Dialect (Edinburgh Edition): The publisher

 Dedication of the Edinburgh Edition to the Caledonian Hunt.

 In the announcement of the publication William Creech is named as the publisher however the statement goes on to say that "This book is printed by subscription for the sole benefit of the author".
 Creech had no financial responsibility therefore, however on the title-page the statement "Printed for the author, and sold by William Creech."
 Creech can be technically seen as the publisher, however the financial and practical arrangements were not straightforward.

 In a letter to Robert Aiken in December 1786 he refers to him as "Dear Patron of my Virgin Muse" that has been interpreted as inferring that he may have been an intermediary in Burns introduction to William Smellie and William Creech.
 He had collected nearly a quarter of all subscriptions for Burns's Kilmarnock Edition.

-Burns gave £180 to his brother Gilbert out of the circa £700 that the 'Edinburgh Edition' had earned him.
+Burns gave £180 to his brother Gilbert out of the circa £700 that the Edinburgh Edition had earned him.

 The Portrait of Robert Burns

 A portrait had not originally been advertised to potential subscribers, however when it became clear that 3000 or so copies were to be printed the decision was made to include one.
-Some may have been sold separately in addition to the three dozen on India paper at a shilling each that Burns sent with bread and butter letters to those that had shown him kindness whilst he was in Edinburgh.
+Some may have been sold separately in addition to the three dozen on India paper at a shilling each that Burns sent with "bread and butter letters" to those that had shown him kindness whilst he was in Edinburgh.

-William Creech commissioned Alexander Nasmyth to paint Burns' portrait from which John Beugo engraved the copper plate required for the printing process.
-Nasmyth was a landscape painter and was reluctant to take on the work however he met with Burns and they became friends resulting in Nasmyth producing a portrait which he never fully completed due to his concern over spoiling what he had already achieved.
+William Creech commissioned Alexander Nasmyth to paint Burns's portrait, from which John Beugo engraved the copper plate required for the printing process.
+Nasmyth was a landscape painter and was reluctant to take on the work; however, he met with Burns and they became friends, resulting in Nasmyth producing a portrait which he never fully completed due to his concern over spoiling what he had already achieved.
 John Beugo the engraver arranged several sittings with Burns and produced a better likeness as confirmed by Gilbert Burns, for which he would not accept payment.
 Nasmyth refused payment from Creech and gave the painting to Jean Armour.

 An intriguing incident is that Burns had heard that Creech was secretly publishing another edition and to prove this he visited Beugo and asked for the engraved plate used to print the frontispiece portrait.
-Beugo engraved a 'distinguishing mark' on it and this secret mark subsequently appeared on a large number of copies of the Edinburgh edition.
-McQuuen records that "Beugo was suspicious when William Creech asked for the copper-plate engraving of Burns, so he put a secret note on the engraving".
+Beugo engraved a "distinguishing mark" on it and this secret mark subsequently appeared on a large number of copies of the Edinburgh edition.
+McQueen records that "Beugo was suspicious when William Creech asked for the copper-plate engraving of Burns, so he put a secret note on the engraving".